 The only drawback is the environment: in warmer months outdoor dining needs to come with a liberal amount of insect repellent in this nature preserve setting, especially in Saffron’s decks suspended over the lagoon.

 In Asia the Banyan Tree name is better known for its network of spas than its hotels and this is an area where they are hard to beat.
 The extensive spa facility here is impressive enough on its physical merits, especially the array of hydrotherapy pools, steam baths, and treatment options.
 What really sets it apart though is its staff of Thai massage therapists flown across the world to work here, each one having completed at least 200 hours of training before they put a hand on your back.

-This is far from being an eco-resort and the Mayakoba complex required plenty of creative destruction, but the company performs plenty of actions that are equivalent to a carbon offset program.
-The gift shop is stocked with handicrafts bought direct from villages in Thailand and Mexico and it’s nice to see toiletries stocked in refillable jugs rather than disposable plastic.
-There are still a few pretensions that defy the eco-friendly stance the company tries so hard to get across though, such as a dinner choice of Fiji water (shipped from the South Pacific) or Voss water (shipped from Norway) when there’s a Mexican bottled water plant a couple kilometers from the hotel entrance.
+This is far from being an eco-resort and the Mayakoba complex required plenty of creative destruction before opening, but the company performs a lot of actions that are equivalent to a carbon offset program.
+The gift shop is stocked with handicrafts bought direct from villages in Thailand and Mexico and it's nice to see toiletries stocked in refillable jugs rather than disposable plastic.
+It's still a little grating to see all the small disposible plastic water bottles though, especially when it's Fiji or Voss water shipped across an ocean.

 Web Address: www.banyantree.com/en/mayakoba